 Knitting a sweater is one of the pinnacles of the hobby, and it's one that stops some new knitters in their tracks.
-A sweater seems like such a big project that will take a lot of time and requires a lot of skill.
+A sweater seems like such a big project that will take a lot of time and skill, so often knitters are too intimidated to take on the challenge.

-It certainly can be all those things, but there are sweater patterns out there that newer knitters can do and that doesn't include a huge time commitment.
-If you've been worried about knitting your first sweater, here's a great overview of the basic skills you need, some good patterns to try and more information to get you started.
+It certainly can be all those things, but there are sweater patterns out there that newer knitters can do and that don't include a huge time commitment.
+Here are the basic skills you need, some good patterns to try, and details to get you started.

 Essential Skills for Knitting a Sweater

 You should be comfortable with reading a basic knitting pattern and deciphering knitting abbreviations.
-Though skill level is relative, understanding the skill level listed on a pattern can be helpful when choosing a first sweater pattern as well.
+Though skill level is relative, understanding the skill level listed on a pattern can be helpful when choosing a first sweater pattern.

 Easy Sweaters for Beginners